Documentation

 At a Glance

-• Vendors keep 60 days to dispute a credit after it's applied, including one that was deemed approved
+• Vendors keep 60 days to dispute any applied credit, including one approved on silence

 • Applied credits are deducted from the next payment or settlement